Other Structures Coverage Explained: What Coverage B Protects

 What Qualifies as an "Other Structure"?

-Any building or structure on your property that is physically detached from your home can potentially qualify under Coverage B. Here are the most common examples:
+Any building or structure on your property that is physically detached from your home can potentially qualify under Coverage B. In 2026, insurers are also updating how they classify newer property additions like ground-mounted solar panels and EV charging stations.

 Common Covered Structures